microsoft/electionguard-rust/doc/implementation_guide/implementation_guide.md

 should be straightforward to create them for almost any runtime environment.
 However, this package does not supply them.

+## Code organization and configuration

+### Config values

+* `allow_nonstandard_fixed_parameter_values` allow the use of values for p and q other than the standard values specified in the ElectionGuard 2.0 Reference Specification.
+  When the standard values are used, some expensive primality checks can be avoided.

-# Data types
+## Data types

 ## Text data, strings

 Text data presents particular challenges for interoperability and [internationalizability](https://www.w3.org/International/i18n-drafts/nav/about).

-Text data used in ElectionGuard MUST:
-* Be representable as valid UTF-8.
-This derives from the requirements of Rust's [std::string::String](https://doc.rust-lang.org/std/string/struct.String.html) type.
+Text data used in ElectionGuard must be representable as valid UTF-8.
+For the Reference Implementation in Rust, this is a requirement of Rust's [std::string::String](https://doc.rust-lang.org/std/string/struct.String.html) type.
-* Consider the possibility of homoglyph and encoding attacks TODO

 Humans tend to compare text without regard to upper/lower case distinctions.
 Perhaps because this feels so natural to us, software developers tend to underestimate the implementation